Shadow Work: Connecting and Integrating With Your Suppressed Self

 Thus, in order to deepen our understanding of ourselves, it is necessary to see the value of these instances and how we can make use of them.

-In this section of the article, we will do a quick discussion of some ways that the individual can constantly reflect about himself.
+In this section of the guide, we will do a quick discussion of some ways that the individual can immediately start applying shadow work into one's life.

 One of the first ways that we will explore in this quest for integrating the shadow is William Luijpen’s Subjectivity and Freedom.